Is Tokenization a Good Way to Protect Your Data?

 They need to call out to the vault and wait for an answer — in other words, there are an extra two hops every time this lookup needs to occur.
 In today’s world, very few organizations are collecting less information or data.
 What this means is that vault-based token service is an inherently unscalable approach to data security in the modern world due to big data use cases and the need for high-performance transaction processing.

 Data Security Methodology

 Another challenge with data tokenization is that the method uses proprietary encryption or a data transform method.
 In general, proprietary, non-vetted methods to protect data are frowned upon in the cryptography world, especially without proper validation.
-The general principle which many cryptographers and security analysts operate under is that the hackers should know the cryptographic method, and in spite of knowing the method, the attacker still cannot break the encryption or transform mechanism to obtain secret values.
+The general principle which many cryptographers and security analysts operate under is that the hackers should know the cryptographic method, and in spite of knowing the method, the attacker still cannot break the encryption or transform mechanism to decrypt and detokenize sensitive data.
 With proprietary techniques, there is no such guarantee or peer review of the method.

-There are several methods available to protect your data, and there is no panacea for data security.
+There are several methods available to protect your data, whether on-premises or in a cloud-native environment, and there is no panacea for data security.
 Security challenges for structured and unstructured data can be addressed in a variety of ways, but access to the data is at the heart of the problem.
-However, there are some distinct advantages and disadvantages with various tokenization, de-identification, encryption, and decryption techniques.
+However, there are some distinct advantages and disadvantages to various tokenization, de-identification, encryption, and decryption techniques.
 When evaluating solutions, you should definitely consider performance and scaling impact, openness and transparency of the security method, and ease of integration and operationalization.

 Learn more about our supported encryption modes here.